Umaka Chan: One of the Best Instant Tonkotsu Ramen

 The pork bone-broth noodle soup, Tonkotsu Ramen, is one of Japan’s favorite ramen varieties, whose birthplace is Kurume, Fukuoka Prefecture on Kyushu Island.

 From Kurume, the dish spread to almost the entire Kyushu region.
 And in recent years, it has gained wide popularity overseas thanks to Japanese ramen restaurant chains like Ippudo (一風堂) and Ichiran (一蘭).

-As you can easily guess, instant ramen noodles with Tonkotsu flavor are a staple in the Kyushu region, and the people living there are particular about the taste of Tonkotsu Ramen.
+As you can easily guess, instant noodles with Tonkotsu flavor are a staple in the Kyushu region, and people living there are picky about the taste of Tonkotsu Ramen.

-So would you like to know what instant ramen brand is most popular in Kyushu?
+So would you like to know what instant ramen brand is the top seller in Kyushu?

 Umaka Chan Ramen (Umakacchan: うまかっちゃん)

-Umakacchan was introduced by House Foods in 1979 and initially sold only in and around the Kyushu area.
-Today, Umaka Chan Ramen comes in a variety of flavors and the series is marketed around Western Japan.
+Introduced by House Foods in 1979, Umakacchan was sold only in and around the Kyushu area.
+But today, the ramen comes in various flavors, and the series is available around Western Japan.

-In West Japan including the Kinki region (Osaka, Kyoto, Nara, Hyogo, Wakayama, Shiga, Mie Prefectures), as regular flavors, the Original Tonkotsu and the Spicy Takaka Tonkotsu can be bought.
+In West Japan, including Osaka, Kyoto, Nara, Hyogo, Wakayama, Shiga, and Mie Prefectures, as regular items, the Original Tonkotsu and Spicy Takaka Tonkotsu flavors can be bought.

-The Tonkotsu broth of the Original Umakacchan has a somewhat light taste but is packed with flavor.
+As for the taste, the Tonkotsu broth of the Original Umakacchan is light-tasting but packed with flavor.

 (Reference Page: Wikipedia うまかっちゃん )